Shirlazybrat/100-days-of-code/r1-log.md

 ### R1D25
 More work on my Java(coffee) Android app, understanding methods and OOP with the help of Udacity.

-### R1D26-28 (lol) Missed two days of work b/c I spent my time helping my boyfriend prepare for his coding bootcamp, so guess it still counts as coding...
+### R1D26-28 (lol)
+Missed two days of work b/c I spent my time helping my boyfriend prepare for his coding bootcamp, so guess it still counts as coding...
 I did actually code to help...so this is Day28! 😋 Working to redeploy my portfolio because it's been broken.

 ### R1D29
+Attending an angular conference, re-learning the basics of angular to strengthen my understand of MVC's and single-page applications.